 For many years now, cable industry watchers have warned operators about the growth of “cord cutting.”
 This term usually refers to subscribers ditching traditional TV packages in favor of standalone broadband Internet, which is then used for connecting to on-demand video services.
+Did you know Netflix paid 300 million USD to stream Disney content?
 The ongoing success of Netflix, Hulu Plus and other online streaming options, paired with the decline in pay TV customers, is one of the best indicators of how prevalent cord cutting has become:

 - According to the Pew Research Center’s Home Broadband Study from 2015, 19 percent of adults between the ages of 18 and 29 have cut the cord on cable or satellite TV.
 Another 16 percent had never even subscribed to one of these options.